Paul R. Ehrlich: Other activities

 Ehrlich was one of the initiators of the group Zero Population Growth (renamed Population Connection) in 1968, along with Richard Bowers and Charles Lee Remington.
 In 1971, Ehrlich was elected to the Common Cause National Governing Board.
 He and his wife Anne were part of the board of advisers of the Federation for American Immigration Reform until 2003.
 He is currently a patron of Population Matters, (formerly known as the Optimum Population Trust).

 Consistent with his concern about the impact of pollution and in response to a doctoral dissertation by his student Edward Goth III, Ehrlich wrote in 1977 that, "Fluorides have been shown to concentrate in food chains, and evidence suggesting a potential for significant ecological effects is accumulating."

 Ehrlich has spoken at conferences in Israel on the issue of desertification.
 He has argued "true Zionists should have small families".

 Personal life

 Ehrlich has been married to Anne H. Ehrlich (née Howland) since December 1954; they have one daughter, Lisa Marie.

-Ehrlich said that he has had a vasectomy.
+He announced that he had had a vasectomy in 1963 after his child's birth.